Texas Medical Association Alliance

 Be Wise - Immunize SM

-This immunization mission aims to increase physician and patient awareness of the importance for immunizations throughout all stages of life by increasing accessibility to low cost and free vaccinations for children and adults.
-Alliance members, with funding and support materials from the TMA Foundation and TMA, have helped deliver more than 100,000 immunizations to thousands of Texans since the program's inception.
-These volunteers are currently in a community in Texas - maybe yours - helping improve the rate of, and access to, immunizations.
-Texas is now ranked 24th, up from it's previous ranking of 48th, out of 51 states in children immunized by the National Immunization Survey (NIS).
-If you would like to schedule a health fair or immunization program in your area, or for more information on how to order free Be Wise materials, contact the outreach coordinator, Tammy Wishard, at (800) 880-1300, ext.
+This public health initiative aims to increase physician and patient awareness of the importance, safety, and effectiveness of vaccinations throughout all stages of life.
+Through local vaccination events, the Be Wise program works to increase accessibility to low-cost and free vaccinations for children and adults.
+Alliance members, with funding and support materials from the TMA Foundation and TMA, have helped deliver more than 277,000 immunizations to thousands of Texans since the program's inception in 2004.
+These volunteers are currently in a community in Texas -- maybe yours -- helping improve the rate of, and access to, immunizations.
+If you would like to plan a vaccination event in your area, or for more information on how to order free Be Wise materials, contact the outreach coordinator, Tammy Wishard, at (800) 880-1300, ext.
 1470, or email firstname.lastname@example.org.

 Hard Hats for Little Heads

-This year-round bicycle helmet donation program was created for Texas physicians to help prevent head injuries in their communities.
-More than 100,000 children have received bicycle helmets since the program's inception.
-Contact outreach coordinator Tammy Wishard at (800) 880-1300 ext.
-1470, or email email@example.com .
+This year-round bicycle helmet giveaway program was created for Texas physicians, medical students, and alliance members to help prevent head injuries and encourage safe exercise in their communities.
+More than 200,000 children have received bicycle helmets since the program's inception.
+Contact TMA's outreach coordinator Tammy Wishard at (800) 880-1300 ext.
+1470, or email email@example.com.

 Project WATCH (2000)